smartchicago/chicagoworksforyou/doc/API.md

 Input:

    	count: 		        number of historical high days to return.
-  	service_code:       the code used by the City of Chicago to categorize service requests
+  	service_code:       (optional) the code used by the City of Chicago to categorize service requests.
+If omitted, all service types will be returned
    	include_date:       (optional) a YYYY-MM-DD formatted string.
 If present, the results will include the counts for that day, too.

 Output: